64kramsystem/personal_notes/rust.md

 let message = "Hello";

-// `move` is required to access variable in the context, with move semantics.
+// `move` is required to access variable in the context, with move semantics, because, the closure may
+// outlive the referenced variable!
 //
 let handle = thread::spawn(move || {
   // Thread-safe way of printing.